safaabuzaid/brain-MRI-CNN-reliability-study/README.md

 # Evaluating the Clinical Reliability of Deep Learning Models for Brain Tumor Classification Using MRI: An Explainable AI Approach

-This repository contains the implementation of an **explainable deep learning model** for brain tumor MRI classification.
+This repository explores **whether deep learning models that achieve high accuracy on brain tumor MRI classification actually make clinically meaningful decisions.**
-The goal is not only to achieve accurate predictions but also to provide **interpretable visual explanations** that highlight the MRI regions most responsible for each decision.
+The project combines CNN models with **explainable AI technique** to understand *where the model looks and whether that focus aligns with real medical features.*

 ---